Stochastic Compositional Optimization with Compositional Constraints: Stochastic Compositional Optimization with Single-level Expected-Value Constraints

 \subsection{A Primal-Dual Algorithm}

-In this subsection, we propose our algorithm to tackle problem \eqref{prob:1}.
-Our algorithm runs iteratively.
-At each iteration, we alternately update the primal variable $x$ and dual variable $\lambda$.
-At the $t$-th iteration, we first query the $\cS\cO$ \emph{twice} at the previous solution $x_t$ to obtain a sample of $ f_2(x_t, \xi_{2,t}^1)$ and an independent sample of subgradient $\partial f_2(x_t, \xi_{2,t}^0)$.
+We now propose our algorithm to tackle problem \eqref{prob:1}.
+Our algorithm operates iteratively, alternately updating the primal variable $x$ and dual variable $\lambda$.
+At the $t$-th iteration, we begin by querying the $\cS\cO$ \emph{twice} at the previous solution $x_t$ to obtain a sample of $ f_2(x_t, \xi_{2,t}^1)$ and an independent sample of subgradient $\partial f_2(x_t, \xi_{2,t}^0)$.
 Then, given the previous estimator $y_t$ for $\EE[f_2(x_t, \xi_2 )]$ from the previous iteration, we update our estimator.
-In particular, we take an weighted average of $y_t$ and $ f_2(x_t, \xi_{2,t}^1)$ such that for some $\tau_t\in(0,1)$, we let
+Specifically, we take a weighted average of $y_t$ and $ f_2(x_t, \xi_{2,t}^1)$ such that for some $\tau_t\in(0,1)$

 Next, given $y_{t+1}$, we query the $\cS\cO$ at $y_{t+1}$ to obtain a sample gradient $\nabla f_1(y_{t+1}, \xi_{1,t}^0)$.
 In addition, we query the $\cS\cO$ at $x_t$, where $x_t$ is the solution from the previous iteration, for a sample subgradient $\partial g(x_t,\zeta_t^0)$.
 Then, we update the primal solution $x_t$ by a projected stochastic gradient step such that